-Opioids are sought for non-medical use and are subject to diversion from legitimate prescribed use.
+Opioids are sought for nonmedical use and are subject to diversion from legitimate prescribed use.
 Consider these risks when prescribing or dispensing tramadol hydrochloride extended-release tablets.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on careful storage of the drug during the course of treatment and proper disposal of unused drug [see Patient Counseling Information (17)].
-Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on careful storage of the drug during the course of treatment and proper disposal of unused drug.
+Contact local state professional licensing board or state-controlled substances authority for information on how to prevent and detect abuse or diversion of this product.